 Soon after, Jack was recruited to work as Chief Sound Engineer for The City of Boston and Mayor Ray Flynn.
 There, he maintained all of the city’s sound equipment and began working for the public, doing sound jobs all over the city.
 Weekends included mixing sound for the “Oldie’s Concerts” with audiences of ten to fifteen thousand people at Boston City Hall Plaza.
 Eventually, Jack became the working Sound Engineer, Crew Chief, and Production Manager for these shows and the city’s fifteen person Special Events tech crew.

 Jack, his old boss, and several other City crew members were then recruited by The Commonwealth of Massachusetts where Jack was put in charge of the sound system at the world renowned Hatch Memorial Shell in Boston.
-There, he mixed shows of up to 30,000 people for several years and helped facilitate Boston’s famous annual “4th of July Fireworks Concert Spectacular” with The Boston Pops and the event’s largest vendor, Capron Lighting and Sound.
+There, at this 30,000 person venue, he mixed shows for many years and helped facilitate Boston’s famous annual “4th of July Fireworks Concert Spectacular” with The Boston Pops and the event’s largest vendor, Capron Lighting and Sound.
 During its heyday, this huge event drew well over 500,000 people and was broadcast live to over 50 million television viewers.
 There, Jack worked behind the scenes on not only critical last minute technical issues, but also with government officials in assuring the public’s safety and security.
-While at “The Shell,” Jack also worked very closely with many talented top entertainers including his friend Arlo Guthrie, legendary rocker David Lee Roth, and his old professional mentors from years before, Steven Tyler and Joe Perry of Aerosmith.
+While working “The 4th” each year, Jack helped meet the technical needs of many talented top entertainers including his friend Arlo Guthrie, legendary rocker David Lee Roth, and his professional mentors from years before, Steven Tyler and Joe Perry of Aerosmith.

 Issued an official state vehicle full of The Commonwealth’s sound and other equipment to operate and maintain, Jack spent most of his “off season” time away from “The Shell” traveling throughout the state providing sound, lighting, power, and other event services for schools, public facilities, and other non-profit organizations, as well as other Massachusetts municipalities.
 Working closely with government agencies such as The Massachusetts State Police and The United States Secret Service, Jack provided secure technical event services for many top local, state, and federal elected officials.